Zumo-de-Kiwi/Zam-Zink/README.md

         [Very cool interactive](https://prisma-portfolio.webflow.io) way of navigate throught your projects]

         The frame animation in very [minimalistic and cool](https://shots-template.webflow.io/projects-wide)

         I love the right side Bar of [this page](https://photographytemplate.webflow.io)

         The Name stays in the same place all the time, although sometimes are behind, the dynamic social links that [it have](http://dynamic-studios.webflow.io)

+        [The page](http://roknrol-2018.webflow.io) of a very innovative slovenian green design guy

+        [Tremendous purple page](https://igma.im) with eye as logo, a russian with a very peculiar taste and humour

     - ### Universities: